ruff-drivers/ruff-v1-sys-usb/README.md

 Install USB device managers

 - **managers:** the USB devices managers which receives USB events to emit its own event with specific device instance.
+The managers should follow [USB Manager](https://rap.ruff.io/raps/usb-manager) framework.

+- **callback:** The callback will be invoked when the `install` is finished, this argument is optional.
+The callback will be given an argument  `(err)`, which specifies a possible error.

 Take a camera manager as example.
 When a camera is plugged into USB interface, a `mount` event with camera instance will be emitted.
 Once the camera is unplugged, `unmount` event with the camera instance will be emitted.
-- **callback:** The callback will be invoked when the `install` is finished, this argument is optional.
-The callback will be given an argument  `(err)`, which specifies a possible error.
+Visit [USB Manager](https://rap.ruff.io/raps/usb-manager) for detailed usage.

 ## Contributing